top of page

 Which companies will be subject to the CSRD?

-The CSRD extends the obligation of extra-financial reporting to new companies: the new requirements will thus apply to large companies, whether listed or not, that meet two of the following three conditions:
+The CSRD extends the obligation of non-financial reporting to new companies: the new requirements will thus apply to large companies, whether listed or not, that meet two of the following three conditions:

 • More than 250 employees